Hazard map

 1. Spatial planning

-The hazard map serves as a basis for spatial planning processes of municipalities and the country (e.g., definition of hazard zones in local planning and formulation of building requirements in hazard zones)
+The hazard map serves as a basis for spatial planning processes of municipalities and the country (e.g. definition of hazard zones in local planning and formulation of building regulations in hazard zones).

-The hazard map helps in locating and dimensioning protective measures (e.g., stream barriers, avalanche barriers, etc.).
+The hazard map helps with the localization and dimensioning of protective measures (e.g. stream barriers, avalanche barriers, etc.).

-The hazard map shows where the greatest hazards occur and events are most likely to occur.
-Emergency planning can be guided by this.
+The hazard map shows where the greatest hazards occur and where events are most likely to happen.
+Emergency planning can be based on this.

-The hazard map helps to show the population possible hazards and to raise awareness for possible protective measures.
+The hazard map helps the population to identify potential hazards and raise awareness of any protective measures that may be required.

 Contact persons